-Canadian police search province for deadly stabbing suspects
+Canadian manhunt continues for deadly stabbing suspects

-REGINA, Saskatchewan (AP) — Canadian police searched across the expansive province of Saskatchewan for two suspects believed to have stabbed to death 10 people in an Indigenous community and a nearby town in one of the deadliest mass killings in the country’s history.
+REGINA, Saskatchewan (AP) — A manhunt continued Monday for two men suspected of stabbing to death 10 people in an Indigenous community and a nearby town in one of the deadliest mass killings in Canada’s history.

-The suspects also injured 15 people in the series of knife attacks that led the James Smith Cree Nation to declare a state of emergency and badly shook residents of the nearby village of Weldon.
+The men are also suspected of injuring 15 people in the series of knife attacks that led the James Smith Cree Nation to declare a state of emergency and shook residents of the nearby village of Weldon.

 “No one in this town is ever going to sleep again.
-They’re going to be terrified to open their door,″ said Weldon resident Ruby Works, who was close to one of the victims.
+They’re going to be terrified to open their door,” said Weldon resident Ruby Works, who was close to one of the victims.

-Police, meanwhile, said a vehicle reportedly carrying the two suspects had been spotted in Regina, about 335 kilometers (208 miles) south of the communities where the stabbings occurred.
+Police, meanwhile, said a vehicle reportedly carrying the two suspects had been spotted about 335 kilometers (210 miles) south of the communities where the stabbings occurred.

-Regina police chief Evan Bray said late Sunday they still believe the suspects are in Regina.
+Police chief Evan Bray said they believe the suspects are in the provincial capital of Regina.

-“If in the Regina area, take precautions & consider sheltering in place.
-Do not leave a secure location.
-DO NOT APPROACH suspicious persons.
-Do not pick up hitch hikers.
-Report suspicious persons, emergencies or info to 9-1-1.
-Do not disclose police locations,” the RCMP said in a message on Twitter.

 The suspects were identified as Damien Sanderson, 31, and Myles Sanderson, 30.
+Police wouldn’t confirm if the two are related and gave few details about them.

-“It is horrific what has occurred in our province today,” said Rhonda Blackmore, the Assistant Commissioner of the RCMP in Saskatchewan, adding there were 13 crime scenes where either deceased or injured people were found.
+“It is horrific what has occurred in our province,” said Rhonda Blackmore, assistant commissioner of the Royal Canadian Mounted Police in Saskatchewan, adding there were 13 places where either deceased or injured people were found.

-Blackmore said some of the victims appear to have been targeted by the suspects but others appear to have been attacked at random.
+Blackmore said some of the victims appear to have been targeted by the suspects, but others appear to have been attacked at random.

-She couldn’t provide a motive, but the chief of the Federation of Sovereign Indigenous Nations gave a statement suggesting the stabbings could be drug related.
+She couldn’t provide a motive, but the chief of the Federation of Sovereign Indigenous Nations gave a statement suggesting the stabbings could be drug-related.

-The elected leaders of the three communities that make up the James Smith Cree Nation, including the Chakastaypasin Band and the Peter Chapman Band, declared a local state of emergency and opened up two emergency operations centers.
+The elected leaders of the three communities that make up the James Smith Cree Nation, including the Chakastaypasin Band and the Peter Chapman Band, declared a local state of emergency and opened two emergency operations centers.

-Chakastaypasin Chief Calvin Sanderson – who is not related to the suspects – said everyone’s been affected by the tragic events.
+Chakastaypasin Chief Calvin Sanderson — who apparently is not related to the suspects — said everyone has been affected by the tragic events.

-“They were our relatives, friend,″ Sanderson said of the victims.
+“They were our relatives, friends,” Sanderson said of the victims.
 “It’s pretty horrific.”

-“This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the Chiefs and Councils and their membership to create safer and healthier communities for our people,” said Chief Bobby Cameron of the Federation of Sovereign Indigenous Nations.
+“This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the chiefs and councils and their membership to create safer and healthier communities for our people,” said Chief Bobby Cameron of the Federation of Sovereign Indigenous Nations.

-Among the 10 victims killed was Lana Head, who is the former partner of Michael Brett Burns, and the mother of their two daughters.
+Among the 10 victims killed was Lana Head, who is the former partner of Michael Brett Burns and the mother of their two daughters.

-Burns told the Aboriginal Peoples Television Network that “It’s sick how jail time, drugs and alcohol can destroy many lives,” he said.
+“It’s sick how jail time, drugs and alcohol can destroy many lives,” Burns told the Aboriginal Peoples Television Network.
 “I’m hurt for all this loss.”

 Last May, Saskatchewan Crime Stoppers issued a wanted list that included Myles Sanderson, writing that he was “unlawfully at large.”

-It is among the deadliest mass killings in Canadian history.
-The deadliest gun rampage in Canadian history happened in 2020 when a man disguised as a police officer shot people in their homes and set fires across the province of Nova Scotia, killing 22 people.
+The attack is among the deadliest mass killings in Canadian history.
+The deadliest gun rampage in the country’s history happened in 2020, when a man disguised as a police officer shot people in their homes and set fires across the province of Nova Scotia, killing 22 people.
 A man used a van to kill 10 pedestrians in Toronto in 2019.
 But mass killings are less common in Canada than in the United States.

-Deadly mass stabbings are more rare than mass shootings but have happened around the world.
+Deadly mass stabbings are more rare than mass shootings, but have happened around the world.
 In 2014, 29 people were slashed and stabbed to death at a train station in China’s southwestern city of Kunming.
 In 2016, a mass stabbing at a facility for the mentally disabled in Sagamihara, Japan, left 19 people dead.
 A year later, three men killed eight people in a vehicle and stabbing attack at London Bridge.

-Doreen Lees, an 89-year grandmother from Weldon, said she and her daughter thought they saw one of the suspects when a car came barreling down her street early in the morning Sunday as her daughter was having coffee on her deck.
+Doreen Lees, an 89-year grandmother from Weldon, said she and her daughter thought they saw one of the suspects when a car came barreling down her street early Sunday as her daughter was having coffee on her deck.
 Lees said a man approached them and said he was hurt and needed help.

 But Lees said the man took off and ran after her daughter said she would call for help.